 I need to emphasise on this a little.
-Since unlike others, I too am an ex-estudante of the infamous DAV (PG) College, that makes you toil and the struggle is real.
+Unlike others, I too am an ex-estudante of the infamous DAV (PG) College, which makes you toil and the struggle is real.

-They were only referring to DAV because they studied there and their parents studied there and their grandparents studied there as well.
+They were most probably referring to DAV.
+Because they studied there and their parents studied there and their grandparents studied there as well.
 Also, it was cheap as hell.
 A decade ago, the annual fee of DAV (P.G) was Rs 1600 and till date it is minimal.

-Studying at DAV will make you realise how important education.
+Studying at DAV will make you realise how important education is.
 Also, how much you can self-learn and absorb from whatever resources, you have in hand.

 Remember there are no good colleges and good students.
 But there are great learners and seekers.
 Aspire to be that and see how much open your mind will be to new information, ideas, plans, and people.